Mecha-Karen/Cake/README.md

 <h2>Documentation</h2>

-To compile the documentation, click [me](https://github.com/Mecha-Karen/Documentation#compiling-cake)for more information
+To compile the documentation, click [me](https://github.com/Mecha-Karen/Documentation#compiling-cake) for more information

 If you wish to view the live version, click [me](https://docs.mechakaren.xyz/cake).